ninest/husker/content/husky-card/index.md

 ---
-title: Financial
+title: Husky Card
-description: Information related to the financial
+description: Information related to the student card and meals
 lastUpdated: 2021-08-18
 ---